brainlid/langchain/README.md

 Use a tool like [Direnv](https://direnv.net/) or [Dotenv](https://github.com/motdotla/dotenv) to load the API values into the ENV when using the library locally.

-TODO: Add notebook example of multi-modal image+text classification.

-TODO: Add `run` mode of "evaluate the function until success" Don't give a response back to the LLM when successful.
-Allows our own custom code to generate changeset errors and return an ERROR, giving the LLM a chance to correct it.